-The remainder of the paper is organized in the following manner.
+The remainder of the paper is organized as follows.
 In Sec. \ref{sec:compdetails} and \ref{sec:structure}, we describe the computational details and the interface geometry, respectively.
-In Sec. \ref{sec:results}, we present the electronic band structures with the different layers of LVO and KTO, and then in Sec. \ref{sec:magnetism}, we comment on the possible magnetic ordering in the LVO layers.
-Finally, in Sec. \ref{sec:conclusion}, we conclude our findings.
+In Sec. \ref{sec:results}, we present the non-magnetic electronic band structures with different layers of LVO and KTO, and then in Sec. \ref{sec:magnetism} we discuss the possible magnetic ordering in the LVO layers.
+Finally, in Sec. \ref{sec:conclusion}, we conclude with our findings.